 The checkboxes are used if you want to remove information.

-Press "Save and Continue to Next Section"
+Press "Save and Continue to Next Section."

 Toggle Item3.0 Grant Key Study Personnel Access to the Study

 3.1 PRINCIPAL INVESTIGATOR: Click on the "Add User" button.
 Only one eligible faculty can be added to this subsection.
-The PI must demonstrate qualifications to oversee the study by completing their iRIS profile and upload their CV in the system.
+The PI must demonstrate qualifications to oversee the study by completing their iRIS profile and uploading their CV in the system.
 The Principal Investigator on any IRB-approved human research assumes primary responsibility for the ethical conduct of the research and for meeting all IRB requirements.

 - Obtaining identifiable private information about living individuals for research purposes;